Spousal Sponsorship: Sponsor Your Spouse or Common-Law Partner for Canadian Immigration

 6. Avoid Common Mistakes

 Ensure all forms are filled out accurately and completely.
 Missing documents or incorrect information can lead to delays or rejection of your application.
+Any error can delay your application for many months.

 What Do You Need to Sponsor Your Spouse or Partner in Canada?